joelamajors/py-link-check/README.md

 ## Setup
-- CD into the `py-link-check` and run `pip3 install requirements.txt`
+- CD into the `py-link-check` and run `pip3 install -r requirements.txt`
 - CD into the `py-link-check/hmscraper/hmscraper/spiders/hm_standard.py` directory
 - Change the `check_url` variable to the URL you're testing with